 €42 with no drinks or €52 including two drinks

 Oudezijds Achterburgwal 37

-We’ll leave what goes on in these clubs to your imagination and/or experience, but bear in mind that they are the types of place frequented by tourists, couples, businessmen stag and hen parties, and the performances often use props and lean toward being sexually comical rather than titillating, and audience participation is often encouraged.
+We’ll leave what goes on in these clubs to your imagination and experience but bear in mind that they are the types of place frequented by tourists, couples, business people stag and hen parties, and the performances often use props and lean toward being sexually comical rather than titillating, and audience participation is often encouraged.

 The Prostitution Information Centre